A mysterious 1,000 light-year bubble that surrounds Earth is the origin of all nearby young stars, scientists say

 A group of astronomers rebuilt the evolutionary history of our galactic neighborhood, showing how a chain of events, which began 14 million years ago, led to the creation of a vast bubble that is responsible for the formation of all young stars near Earth.

-The team, led by scientists from the Harvard-Smithsonian Center for Astrophysics (CfA) and the Space Telescope Scientific Institute (STScI), created a 3D space-time animation, revealing that all young stars and forming regions stellar – within a radius of 500 light years from our planet – are found on the surface of a bubble about 1,000 light years in diameter, known as ‘Local Bubble’.
+The team, led by scientists from the Harvard-Smithsonian Center for Astrophysics (CfA) and the Space Telescope Scientific Institute (STScI), created a 3D space-time animation, revealing that all young stars and forming regions stellar –in a radius of 500 light years from our planet– are found on the surface of a bubble about 1,000 light years in diameter, known as ‘Local Bubble’.

 “For the first time we can explain how the formation of nearby stars began,” Catherine Zucker, one of the authors of the study, said in a statement Tuesday, published in the journal Nature.